 The Company, through a wholly-owned subsidiary, owns 100% of approximately 1,330 acres of patented and unpatented claims covering and surrounding the past-producing Kay Mine, located in Yavapai County, Arizona, approximately 50 miles north of Phoenix.
 The Kay Mine claims are not subject to any royalties.
 The Kay Mine property hosts an historic resource estimate, defined by Exxon Minerals (Fellows, 1982) of 6.4 million short tons at a grade of 2.2% copper, 2.8g/t gold, 3.03% zinc, and 55g/t silver.
 Exxon used a copper equivalent cut-off grade of 2%.
-The historic estimate was defined from a depth of approximately 100m to 900m, and based on approximately 103 underground drill holes on 12 levels, thousands of underground samples, and approximately 7,500m in surface drilling.
-The Company has planned an initial drill program of approximately 6,000m.
+The historic estimate was defined from a depth of approximately 100m to 900m, and based on approximately 103 underground drill holes on 12 levels, thousands of underground samples, and approximately 6,700m.
 The 1982 estimate by Exxon did not use CIM categories.
 The Company's QP has not done sufficient work to classify the historic estimate as a current resource, and the Company is not treating the historic estimate as a current resource.
 In March 2019, prior to the completion of the Transaction, Croesus staked an additional 1,000 acres of BLM claims contiguous with the recently acquired Kay Mine claims.
 Croesus also completed a helicopter VTEM survey totaling 102 line kilometres covering the acquired and staked claims.

-On August 8, 2019, the Company announced the results of a sample program completed at the Kay Mine Property, which can be found at:
+On August 8, 2019, the Company announced the results of a sample program completed at the Kay Mine Property, which can be found in the Company's news release dated August 8, 2019 filed on SEDAR.